Chart Color Schemes

 Busselton Surrounds lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Busselton Surrounds' population is approximately 14,013 as of November 2025.
-This represents an increase of 2,113 people, a 17.8% rise from the 2021 Census figure of 11,900.
-The growth is inferred from ABS estimates: 13,611 in June 2024 and an additional 566 validated new addresses since the Census date.
-This results in a population density of 11.4 persons per square kilometer.
-Busselton Surrounds' growth exceeded the national average (8.9%) and that of non-metro areas, positioning it as a regional growth leader.
-Interstate migration contributed approximately 62.6% to overall population gains recently.
+Busselton Surrounds' population is around 14,013 as of November 2025.
+This reflects an increase of 2,113 people since the 2021 Census, which reported a population of 11,900.
+The change was inferred from the estimated resident population of 13,611 in June 2024 and an additional 566 validated new addresses since the Census date.
+This level of population equates to a density ratio of 11.4 persons per square kilometer.
+Busselton Surrounds' growth of 17.8% since the 2021 census exceeded the national average of 8.9%.
+Population growth was primarily driven by interstate migration, contributing approximately 62.6% of overall population gains.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch employs growth rates by age cohort from the ABS' latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future demographic trends project above median population growth for regional areas, with Busselton Surrounds expected to increase by 3,025 persons to 2041, a total gain of 18.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and post-2032 estimations, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on demographic trends, an above median population growth is projected for regional areas.
+The area is expected to increase by 3,025 persons to 2041, reflecting a gain of 18.7% over the 17 years.

 Frequently Asked Questions - Population